Home 9 Big Cats 9 Big Cats Biological Classification

 The Pantherinae subfamily

-There are 7 big cats that are members of the Pantherinae subfamily: lions, tigers, jaguars, leopards, snow leopards, sunda clouded leopards and clouded leopards.
+Seven big cats are members of the Pantherinae subfamily: lions, tigers, jaguars, leopards (the big cats that roar), snow leopards, clouded leopards, and Sunda clouded leopards.

-The subfamily Pantherinae has two genus – groups that have similar features and characteristics.
-The two genus are Panthera and Neofelis.
+The subfamily Pantherinae has two genera, Panthera and Neofelis, with similar features and characteristics.

 The Felinae subfamily

-There are 2 big cats that are members of the Felinae subfamily: cheetahs and cougars.
+Two big cats are members of the Felinae subfamily: cheetahs and cougars.
+The cheetah belongs to the Acinonyx genus, and the cougar belongs to the Puma genus.

 Big Cat Classification List